cozy/cozy-stack/docs/jobs.md

 The consuming side of the job queue is handled by a worker pool.

-On a monolithic cozy-stack, the worker pool has a parametrizable fixed size of workers.
+On a monolithic cozy-stack, the worker pool has a configurable fixed size of workers.
 The default value is not yet determined.
 Each time a worker has finished a job, it check the queue and based on the priority and the queued date of the job, picks a new job to execute.

 Permissions